-- Media Compression – User can choose whether to compress the image and video or send the uncompressed version.
+- Media Compression – Users can choose whether to compress the image and video or send the uncompressed version.

-- Username Feature – You can communicate with anyone on telegram even if you don’t have the contact number of other.
-This ensures the privacy of user’s contact number.
+- Username Feature – You can communicate with anyone on telegram even if you don’t have the contact number of others.
+This ensures the privacy of the user’s contact number.